Gluten Free Pie Crust Recipe and Tips

 To Transfer the Crust:

 1- Gently lift an edge of the rolled out crust over your rolling pin.
 2 -With one hand under the baking mat, use the pin in the other hand to lift the crust so that it is supported by the rolling pin as you pull the crust gently off of the baking mat.
 3- Transfer gently over the pie plate to center.
-4- Drop gently into the plate and press in with floured fingers.
+4- Drop gently into the plate and allow crust to slump into pan.
 5- Pat into your pan.
 (See photo above recipe card)

 For a One Crust Pie, cut the edges of the crust to an even length of approximately 1-inch larger than the diameter of your pie plate.

-Gently fold the edges under, then press with a fork or pinch into a fluted design between your fingers.
+Gently fold the edges under, then press with a fork or spoon or pinch into a fluted design between your fingers.
 Cover with plastic wrap and freeze while you make your fillings.

 Fill with your desired filling.